aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/iam-groups-roles-to-manage-eks-access/index.en.md

 fi
 ```

-::expand[eksworkshop-admin doesn't  exist in aws-auth config map in kube-system namespace]{header="Check output"}
+::expand[eks-bootstrap-template-ws-Cloud9InstanceRole-V1RKIVUA1ZM0 doesn't  exist in aws-auth config map in kube-system namespace]{header="Check output"}

-Note that the above IAM Role used to EKS cluster doesnt exist in `aws-auth`
+Note that the above IAM Role used to EKS cluster doesn't exist in `aws-auth`
- configmapo, which is expected.
+ configmap, which is expected.

 It is recommended to created a dedicated IAM role to create the EKS cluster with Least privileged IAM permissions to be able to perform CRUD operations on the EKS clusters.

 Below diagram shows an example of IAM permissions and trust policy attached to this IAM Role.